AJGreaves/portrait-artist/README.md

 ## Portrait artist

-**IMPORTANT: The live website for this project has been temporarily taken down**
+**IMPORTANT: The live website for this project has been temporarily taken offline**

 **The server that the images for this site were hosted on has been taken down, breaking all image links.
 The live site has been taken offline until I have time to fix this issue.
 Thank you for understanding.**